 1. For an Islamic Divorce, follow the procedures as described in [A].

 1. Apply to the respective courts for a divorce in the country where the marriage took place.
-This divorce is considered Islamic as well as legally binding.
 [The divorce is acknowledged by British Law as a Civil Divorce] 2.
 If you are unable to obtain a divorce from the country of your marriage.
 Then:

 a.
 For an Islamic Divorce, follow the procedures as described in [A] b.
 For a Civil/Legal Divorce, follow the procedures as described in [B – Part2]

-Note: Almost for all overseas Islamic Marriage you either need a divorce from the country of marriage, or a civil Divorce (Decree Absolute) from an English Court in addition to an Islamic Divorce from your husband or Shari’ah Council.
+Note: For almost all overseas Islamic Marriages, you either need a divorce from the country of marriage, or a civil Divorce (Decree Absolute) from an English Court in addition to an Islamic Divorce from your husband or Shariah Council.